jlacasa/mixed-models-spring25/content/1-intro.md

 ## Housekeeping

 - We will have relatively low proportion of R code in this workshop.
-Instead, we will focus on the understanding of the model components.
-Questions/concerns are more than welcome.
+Instead, we will focus on the understanding of the components of mixed-effects models.
+Questions/concerns via e-mail are encouraged.
-- Emphasis on modeling and figuring out what mixed models actually do.
+- Emphasis on modeling and figuring out what mixed-effects models actually do.
 - The statistical notation we will use throughout this workshop is presented [here](0-prep).
-- DON'T PANIC when you see the math notation.
+- DON'T PANIC when you see all the math notation and matrices.
+We will go slowly together.
-It is **not expected** that you walk out of this workshop as a master in math notation!
-But the variance-covariance functions are important to understand what mixed models actually do.
+It is also **not expected** that you walk out of this workshop as a math notation wizard!
-- Schedule:

 {% capture text %}
 1. Fundamentals of linear mixed models